VuyoZumani/bug-free-umbrella/README.md

 # bug-free-umbrella
-An app for making quick fixtures for leagues and gives off interesting stats of the league as it continues
+The aim of this project is to assist the handling of the internal league and ensure that it is paperless and possibly popularize the game of football at the university.
+It creates soccer leagues, automatically generates fixtures and displays interesting stats of the leagues.